 COUNTRY DESCRIPTION: Lithuania is a stable democracy.
 Tourist facilities in Vilnius, the capital, and to a lesser extent in Kaunas and Klaipeda, are similar to those available in other European cities.
 In other parts of the country, however, some of the goods and services taken for granted in other countries may not be available.
-Read the Department of State Facts Sheet on Lithuania for additional informationon U.S. relations with Lithuania.
+Read the Department of State Facts Sheet on Lithuania for additional information.

-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live or visit Lithuania, please take the time to tell us about your trip.
-If you enroll with the Smart Traveler Enrollment Program (STEP), we can keep you up to date with important safety and security announcements, and reach your friends and family in case of an emergency.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Lithuania, please take the time to tell us about your trip.
+If you enroll in the Smart Traveler Enrollment Program, we can keep you up to date with important safety and security announcements.
+It will also help your friends and family get in touch with you in an emergency.

 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: Lithuania is a party to the Schengen Agreement.
 As a U.S. citizen, you may enter Lithuania for up to 90 days for tourist or business purposes without a visa.
 Your passport should be valid for at least three months beyond your period of stay.
 For further details about travel to and within Schengen countries, please see our Schengen fact sheet.
 If you are staying in Lithuania for more than 90 days within any six-month period, you must apply for temporary residency.
 Lithuanian authorities recommend applying for a residency permit through a Lithuanian embassy or consulate before initial entry into Lithuania, as processing times can run beyond 90 days.
 All foreigners from non-European Union countries seeking entry into Lithuania must carry proof of a medical insurance policy contracted for payment of all costs of hospitalization and medical treatment in Lithuania.
 If you lack proof, you must purchase short-term insurance at the border from a Lithuanian provider for roughly $1.00 per day; the number of days will be calculated from the day of entry until the date of your return ticket.
 Children residing in Lithuania must have written permission from at least one parent to travel outside the country if neither parent is accompanying them on their trip.
 This policy is not applicable to temporary visitors.
 Visit the Embassy of Lithuania website for the most current visa information.